day50-dev/Streamdown/streamdown/plugins/README.md

   return None | [ ansi escaped and formatted line, ]
 ```

-* If None, its assumed the plugin is uninterested.
+* If None, its assumed the plugin is uninterested in the incoming line.
 * If it's an array, it's assumed it should be yielded and no other code should be run
-* If it's non-None then it receives priority as the first plugin called until it returns none, claiming it's done with the code
+* If it's non-None then it receives priority as the first plugin called until it returns none, claiming it's done with the parsing
 * It's responsible for maintaining its own state.
 * The State and Style are from the main program if it chooses to observe it.